Patashu/break_infinity.js/README.md

 ## Load

-The library is a single JavaScript file *break_infinity.js* (or minified, *break_infinity.min.js*) which can be found in https://github.com/Patashu/break_infinity.js/tree/master/dist directory.
+The library is a single JavaScript file *break_infinity.js* (or minified, *break_infinity.min.js*) which can be found on https://github.com/Patashu/break_infinity.js/releases page.

 It can be loaded using a script tag in an HTML document for the browser